mefrem/mefrem.github.io/_pages/coaching.md

 ## And Maximize

-The world is complex.
-Are you making an optimal decision?
-Are you forgetting something important?
-Is optimization even the right frame?

 By dint of the non-traditional path I've taken, I'm intimately familiar with the details of:

+- uprooting and moving to the city with the brightest future in America—Austin, Texas—and creating community
-- mastering my body, eating habits, and physical training schedule
+- mastering my body, eating habits, and physical training program
 - changing careers into tech and being accorded a lifechanging income
-- uprooting and moving to the city with the brightest future in America: Austin, Texas
-- owning my sundry emotions, extirpating the shame we all exit childhood with
+- owning my sundry emotions, extirpating the shame with which we all leave childhood
-- approaching strangers with captivating energy, making friends, navigating dizzyingly high status and successful worlds
+- approaching strangers, making friends
-- leveling up skills, habits, feats of strength; from handstand push-ups to coding, morning routines, and knowledge management
+- leveling up skills, habits, feats of strength; from handstand push-ups to software development
-- toggling between sprinting the race, running the marathon, and knowing when not playing the game at all

-I live to serve.
-Please find me if you think you'd benefit from a conversation with me.
+Please find me if you think you'd benefit from a conversation.
 <a href="mailto:maxim.efremov@gmail.com?subject=Coaching">Email me</a> with coaching in the subject.